alanesq/CameraWifiMotion/readme.txt

                                 /img - just display a plain jpg defaults to the live greyscale image or stored images selected with /img?pic=x for smaller pre capture images add 100 to x.
+                                /stream - Shows a live video stream Thanks to Uwe Gerlach for sending me the code showing how to do this

 If using a gmail account for emails your account needs to be set to "Allow less secure apps: ON"
   see:  https://myaccount.google.com/lesssecureapps